pepcape/grcis/newmodules/README.md

 You need to "Fork" our official GitHub repository `https://github.com/pepcape/grcis`.
 Please go to [this](https://github.com/pepcape/grcis) page and select the command **"Fork"**.
 Set your repository as private but share it with me **https://github.com/pepcape**.

-Switch to the **summer2019-2020** branch because in that branch new extensions of your colleagues will eventually appear (they won't be merged into `master` branch).

 Check time to time new updates from the GitHub using the
 ```
-git pull upstream summer2019-2020
+git pull upstream master
 ```
 (this needs checking on the actual "Forked" GitHub repository)

-I'm going to propagate all new changes/updates both to the **master** and the **summer2019-2020** branches.
+I'm going to propagate all new changes/updates to the **master** branch.

 ---